 Irena: Like everybody should pretty much know by now long-term stress is a killer, literally a killer.
 You know, you might not notice but you might get high blood pressure.
 Guilty as charged right here.
 I didn’t know.
 I had no idea.
 I was fit as a fiddle as a karate instructor, black belt karate.

 Irena: You know, student and training, training and karate over the years, every day.
-Had it like 16% body fat was totally fit, go for a check-up for teeth, I have blood pressure.
+Had like 16% body fat was totally fit, go for a check-up for teeth, I have high blood pressure.
 Even my doctor goes, “What?
 You?”.
 Yes.
 Chronic stress can give you high blood pressure.
-Once you have high blood pressure you get the whole other crap.
+Once you have high blood pressure, you get the whole other crap.
 You can get a heart attack, you can get a stroke, you can even get diabetes, you can even get cancer from stress.

 Irena: Not good.

 Host: That is very alarming.
 It is very alerting.
-It might be personal reasons or personal issues that might be causing your stress but were things, like general things, causing you stress that stressed people out every day like normal things, or was it very different for you?
+It might be personal reasons or personal issues that might be causing your stress.
+But were things, like general things, causing you stress that stressed people out every day like normal things, or was it very different for you?

-Irena: Well, the first thing is you have to get away of be aware that you are in a place where you are stressed out and you need to do something against that.
+Irena: Well, the first thing is you have to be aware that you are in a place where you are stressed out and you need to do something about that.
 At that point, yes, give yourself time, schedule yourself time to either…You know, you can do the meditation stuff, that works short-term.
 Or you have to just get yourself into a routine where you take care of yourself routinely until you find a place where you can actually be happy and you can be happy every day.
 That is a possibility.
 People can be happy every day.
 I know because I’m living it. (laughing)

 Host: Right.
 You say that meditation and affirmations only work short-term.
 Why is that?